viktor-ktorvi/mlpf/README.md

 __MLPF__ is a python library for (optimal) power flow calculations with machine learning.
 It offers:

-* efficient loss functions compatible with both _PyTorch_ and _scikit-learn_!
+* efficient loss functions compatible with both _PyTorch_ and _scikit-learn_
-* utilities such as data structures and loading pipelines that make it easy to go from _pandapower_ nets or _PYPOWER_ case files to arrays and tensors in just one line of code!
+* utilities such as data structures and loading pipelines that make it easy to go from _pandapower_ nets or _PYPOWER_ case files to arrays and tensors in just one line of code
 * visualization and description tools to take a quick look at your data

 Contributions welcome!